 - In many ELL families, multiple siblings shared devices for their schoolwork.

-- Students without devices often used cell phones to complete assignments.
+- Students without devices may used cell phones to complete assignments.

 - Educators heard from families who were reluctant to take a device home due to concern about damaging the device.

-- Immigrant families may have been concerned that using a device provided by the school would impact their immigration cases under new public charge rules.
-(It would not, but the new policies have left many families with more questions than answers.)
+- Immigrant families may have been concerned that using a device provided by the school would impact their immigration cases if using the device was considered a social "benefit."

 - do not have a device